GharteyPaul/salary_ML_module/README.md

 # salary_ML_module
-is a project of a machine learning module which predicts the salary of a worker per number of years
+This is a project of a machine learning module which predicts the salary of a worker per number of years of experience

+To run this project copy the salary_data.csv to the location of the python